JornLotsch/genESOMerrorSignal/README.md

 ## Citation

-If you use this pipeline in your research, please cite:

-[Citation information]
+For citation details or to request a formal publication reference, please contact the maintainer.

 ## References

-Ultsch, A., & Lötsch, J. (2024). [in preparation]
+ Lötsch, J, & Kringel D. (2025). [in preparation]